 - Blood thinners It is very important that you know when to go back to taking any blood thinners you may have been on before surgery, such as aspirin, Plavix, or Coumadin.
 This is especially important if you are taking medicines to thin your blood to prevent blood clots or stroke.
 If you are not sure whether to take your blood thinners, please ask your surgeon or the doctor who told you to take them. - Pain medicine Please check with your surgeon before adding or switching to non-prescription pain medicines.
 For some surgeries, certain non-prescription pain medicines should not be taken.
 Also, adding a medicine like acetaminophen (Tylenol) if you are still taking prescription pain medicine could be dangerous as your prescription medicine may have acetaminophen in it.
-(Acetaminophen is also included in other over-the-counter pain medicines and in many cold/flu remedies). - Medicine for constipation You may also be given a stool softener.
-Constipation is a common side effect of pain medicine.
+(Acetaminophen is also included in other overthe-counter pain medicines and in many cold/flu remedies). - Medicine for constipation You may also be given a stool softener.
+Constipation is a common side effect of medicine such as Percocet or codeine.
 Taking a stool softener (such as Colace, or docusate, 1 capsule) once or twice a day can help prevent constipation; if needed, you may also use a gentle laxative (such as Milk of Magnesia, 1 tablespoon twice a day).
 You can get both of these medicines without a prescription.
 Increasing your fluid intake may also help. - Other medicine You should go back to taking any other medicine you were taking before your surgery, unless you have been told differently.
-If you have any questions about what medicine to take or not to take, call your surgeon at the Spine Center, 617-754-9000. - You have been prescribed a narcotic pain medication.
-Please take only as directed and do not drive or operate any machinery while taking this medication.
-Narcotics are typically prescribed for a short period of time based on your surgery type and are at the discretion of your provider.
-Narcotic refills are prescribed for no more than 30 days after your surgery.
-If you need narcotic pain medication for a longer period of time you will need to speak with your primary care physician for all further refills.
+If you have any questions about what medicine to take or not to take, call your surgeon at the Spine Center, 617-754-9000.